marcamsler1/mt-exercise-02/README.md

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Note:
 We adjusted this file so that it trains models with five different dropout rates (0, 0.3, 0.4, 0.5, 0.6).
-It uses the previously downloaded Frankenstein data set for training the models.
+It uses the previously downloaded Frankenstein data set for training the models, which is required for exercise 2.

 Generate (sample) some text from a trained model with: